Play-off in doubt as Warrenpoint refused licence

 The upcoming Irish Premiership relegation/promotion play-off has been thrown into doubt after Warrenpoint Town were refused a licence by the Irish FA for the 2023-24 season.

-Warrenpoint were set to face Dungannon Swifts on Tuesday to see who will play in the top flight next season.
+Warrenpoint were set to face Dungannon Swifts on Tuesday but the play-off has been postponed "until further notice".

 Annagh United could now replace Warrenpoint in the play-off.